boringContributor/movies-backend/README.md

 -
 #### Deployment
 - There are a lot of ways to deploy such a spring boot application (GCP, AWS ..).
 I decided to go with heroku as it is easy to setup and free.
+- Heroku allows the integration with GitHub.
+Every merge request to the main/master branch automatically deploys a new version.
+In that case it would be important to run tests and let the CI first successfully pass the pipeline

-- The application can be executed and deployed with docker.
+- The application can also be executed and deployed with docker.

  ```bash
  ## Build and run image/container